jhkst/equalff/README.md

 - On some filesystems (like FAT) it's not possible to open more than 16 files at once.
 This can be changed by **--max-of** option.
 - Not tested with hardlinks and sparse files.
 - Not parallelized.
-- On non-SSD disks it's slower than others (that's because of file fragmentation).
+- On non-SSD disks it may be slower than others utilities (because of file fragmentation).
 See [#1](https://github.com/jhkst/equalff/issues/1)

+### Algorithm
+- files are

 ### Comparison
 TBD